 Travel is also one of the best ways to put our Social-Emotional Learning curriculum in action, giving our students a chance to practice flexibility and empathy and to hone the skills they need to maintain grace under stress.

 Grade 5 PKS东南西北: The Yellow Mountains

-Our fifth graders travel to an ancient village at the foot of China’s most iconic mountain range, the Yellow Mountains, where they delve into an experiential study of traditional Chinese culture.
-Over this week long trip students will:
+Each year our fifth graders travel to an ancient village at the foot of China’s most iconic mountain range, the Yellow Mountains, where they delve into an experiential study of traditional Chinese culture (read about the inaugural trip here).
+Here they:

 Study (and make) art

 Explore tea culture

 In 2018, our sixth graders travelled to Beijing and Dali to share and capture stories - read about their travels here.